Reubes77/NautilusSwimAcademy/README.md

  ### Creative Rationale

 When starting the journey on the home page, we wanted the user to get excited in taking this step to becoming a swimmer.
 I made use of a visually dynamic movement image of a swimmer performing the butterfly stroke rising from the water, as this would create a sense of inspiration and awe.
 I used this principle to drive the following two pages (About Us and Classes & Fees pages) which the user would navigate to.
 I felt it important to also add a Gallery page to showcase the diverse students at the Academy and so motivate the user even more to take action and sign up.
 The Contact Us page allowed the user to be able to sign-up using the form or call, allowing additional options for communication with the Academy.
 I incorporated a map with a pin location to provide more information for the user if they desired to visit the Academy.
+The name Nautilus takes inspiration from the Jules Verne novel, Twenty Thousand Leagues Under the Seas which was Captain Nemo's submarine.

-### Colour Scheme
+### Color Scheme

-Color drives emotion and careful consideration was taken in pairing colors to compliment each other and the visuals but also drive emeotion.
-I used 3 basic colors groups and two accent colors for the website to visually compliment the website from a color perspective.
+Color drives emotion and careful consideration was taken in pairing colors to compliment each other and the visuals but also to drive emotion.
+I used three basic color groups and two accent colors for the website to visually compliment the website from a color perspective.
 The primary colour group used is Blue which gives a sense of competence and trust.
 The second colour group used is Orange which denotes confidence and bravery and the third colour group is white which drives honesty and simplicity.
 The two accent colors are greys which compliments the  color white and help soften certain elements in our website.
 Below is a breakdown of the colors and their usage.

   - #085394 / #9fc5f8 / #6fa8dc used as background color for home and classes pages.